DiscordAnalytics/docs/legals/terms.md

 Any breach of these Intellectual Property Rights will constitute a material breach of our Legal Terms and your right to use our Services will terminate immediately.

+### Open-Source Licensing

+Portions of the Services are made available as open-source software.
+The website and API are licensed under the [GNU Affero General Public License v3.0 (AGPL v3)](https://www.gnu.org/licenses/agpl-3.0.html), and the Discord Analytics SDKs are licensed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/lgpl-3.0.html).
+The full source code is publicly available in our repositories.

+Nothing in these Legal Terms restricts any rights granted to you under those open-source licenses.
+Where an open-source license expressly permits you to copy, modify, distribute, or otherwise use the source code, these Legal Terms do not override or limit those rights.
+The restrictions on Content and Marks set out in this section apply to the cloud-hosted Services, branding, and non-code content, and not to source code covered by an applicable open-source license.

 Please review this section and the [PROHIBITED ACTIVITIES](terms.md#5.-prohibed-activities) section carefully prior to using our Services to understand the (a) tights you give us and (b) obligations you have when post or upload any content through the Services.

 **Submissions:** By directly sending us any question, comment, suggestion, idea, feedback, or other information about the Services ("Submissions"), you agree to assign to us all intellectual property rights in such Submission.
 You agree to shall own this Submission and be entitled to its unrestricted use and dissemination for any lawful purpose, commercial or otherwise, without acknowledgment or compensation to you.